ExtendRealityLtd/Tilia.Trackers.ObscuranceTracker.Unity/Documentation/HowToGuides/AddingAnObscuranceTracker/README.md

 ### Step 5

-Expand the `Tilia Trackers ObscuranceTracker Unity` Package directory in the Unity Project window and select then `Packages -> Tilia Trackers ObscuranceTracker Unity -> Runtime -> Prefabs` directory then drag and drop the `Trackers.ObscuranceTracker` prefab into the Hierarchy window.
+Expand the `Tilia Trackers ObscuranceTracker Unity` package directory in the Unity Project window and select then `Packages -> Tilia Trackers ObscuranceTracker Unity -> Runtime -> Prefabs` directory then drag and drop the `Trackers.ObscuranceTracker` prefab into the Unity Hierarchy window.

 ![Adding The ObscuranceTracker](assets/images/AddingTheObscuranceTracker.png)